greenrobotllc/adserver/README.md

 The problem seems to have gone away.

 Unfortunately, I don't think this is ideal, so I am still looking for a better solution, and I do expect the problem to come back eventually.

+## Open Issue Update 9/13/2016:
+The problem came back and I hired https://getmyadmin.com to look into it.
+They added: output_buffering = 8192 to php.ini

+The problem has gone away for now.